PD Info Public Domain Information Project

 Traditional

-1827 V - John Anderson, my jo, John, When we were first acquent, Your locks were like the raven, Your bonny brow was brent; PD Reprint
+1827 V - John Anderson, my jo, John, When we were first acquent, Your locks were like the raven, Your bonny brow was brent;

 John Brown's Body